aerben/aerben.github.io-sources/source/_posts/docker-maven-2.md

 ## Authenticate docker with ECR and run the image

-If you have read the last article, this is no news for you: for the instance to gain access to ECR, you must first authenticate docker against the repository.
+If you have read the last article, this is no news for you: for the instance to gain access to ECR, you must first authenticate docker against the registry.
 To that end, use the AWS ECR tools to retrieve credentials for logging in.
-The `get-login command returns a ready-to-use command for `docker login` to authenticate.
+The `get-login` command returns a ready-to-use command for `docker login` to authenticate.

 ```
 $ aws ecr get-login --no-include-email